Memorization to Generalization: Emergence of Diffusion Models from Associative Memory: Introduction

+Recent works \cite{hoover2023memory, ambrogioni2023search, raya2024spontaneous} have also begun establishing theoretical connections between DenseAMs and DMs, illustrating that the score function of typical DMs can be interpreted as the gradient of a DenseAM's energy function.
+These prior works, however, do not discuss a cornerstone phenomenon of AMs -- \textit{the emergence of spurious states} -- which can further bridge both DenseAMs and DMs.
+Historically considered as detrimental to reliable memory recall \cite{hopfield1982, Hopfield1983UnlearningHA, hopfield1984neurons, AmitHopfield, AbuHopfieldCapacity}, spurious states were viewed as negative artifacts of AM networks.
+In contrast, for generative modelling these same spurious states serve as the first signatures of generalization capabilities, thus becoming a desirable emergent phenomenon \cite{kalaj2024random}.

-In accord with previous literature, we find that \textbf{(1)} diffusion models undergo a transition from memorization to generalization as the number of training points increases; \textbf{(2)} unlike previous works on diffusion models, at the onset of generalization we detect the emergence of spurious patterns, which have sizable basins of attraction, but are not memorized data points; and lastly, \textbf{(3)} we provide theoretical descriptions distinguishing these spurious states from memorized and generalized patterns in terms of energy landscapes.
-All of these findings suggest a close parallel between diffusion models and DenseAMs above the critical storage capacity.
+In accord with previous literature, we empirically find that DMs undergo a transition from memorization to generalization as the number of training points increases on realistic datasets.
+Unlike previous works, at the onset of generalization we detect the emergence of spurious patterns, which have sizable basins of attraction, but do not correspond to memorized data points.
+No longer negative artifacts, spurious states are now observed to be positive indicators of early generalization in DMs and they may also exist even during the full generalization stage of DMs, including Stable Diffusion \cite{rombach2022high}.
+Lastly, we provide theoretical descriptions distinguishing these peculiar states from memorized and generalized patterns, in terms of energy landscapes.
+Our findings suggest a close parallel between two seemingly different systems, DMs and DenseAMs, studied by two disjoint communities.
+Specifically, the DenseAM's perspective on DMs can illuminate some of the computational properties of DMs at the boundary of the memorization-generalization transition.